 It’s not automatic, but trust starts to grow.
 Lines of communication open up.
 People are more willing to try new things.
 People re-join the leadership teams and propose new ideas.
 New leaders emerge.

 Truthfully, there are folks who will hold on to mistakes I have made in the past, and I can’t control that.
 Some folks will continue to push narratives that are no longer accurate.
 All I can do is try to show additional evidence of my attempts to be inclusive, process-oriented, and intentional.
+I also need to continue asking for feedback on this.

 All I can do is try to lead better than I did before.